tanguylegazon/pw-generator/THIRD-PARTY-LICENSES.md

 # License overview of included third-party projects

 This project is licensed under the terms of the [MIT License](LICENSE).
-However, this project includes third-party projects, which are licensed under their own respective licenses.
+However, this project includes third-party components, which are distributed under their own respective licenses.

 ## Source Sans Font Family